githubedward/mapsocial-capstone/README.md

 # Project Background
 - MapSocial is a collaborative platform where users can record, share and find new experiences on a digital map
 - Developed as part of the Capstone Project at Brainstation
-- The whole app presented in this repo was completed in 2 weeks time including design and planning
+- The whole app presented in this repo was completed in 2 weeks time including design, planning and development

 # Tech Stack
 - Google Maps API for maps interface, autocomplete service, marker, infowindow